lab-antwerp-1/agile-group-4/planning/design.md

 In each page, there will be header (banner+title), navigation bar and footer links.
 Contact nav link will direct user to footer links.
 Footer links will provide Facebook, Twitter, Youtube, Gmail links and also address/tel info.
 This is first draft.
 With proposals it will be improved.
+Edit: 'Buy' page will be cancelled instead there will be separate 'ContactUs' page.
+'Buy' nav link will be deleted also.
+Our company will be only a rent a car firm.
+Wireframes will be adjusted accordingly later on.
+You can design your MAiN part in your chosen page according to your wish.
+These wireframes are just to give idea.

 ![index-html](https://user-images.githubusercontent.com/87907988/137641320-36cb5b7c-1377-4228-ab6d-918c57f1f01d.png)
 ![aboutus-html](https://user-images.githubusercontent.com/87907988/137641329-8d4a995d-851b-4605-9afd-dfe492650ac4.png)